-It is also true that almost all of the things that we preach as being good for the planet are also good for getting recession-ready; use less stuff, lower your heating bills, reduce your use of electricity, make your own dinner -- all these things that make less carbon dioxide also save us money.
-Most of them make you healthier too.
-Here are a few ideas from Planet Green:
+It is also true that almost all of the things that we preach as being good for the planet are also good for getting recession-ready: use less stuff, lower your heating bills, reduce your use of electricity, make your own dinner – all these things that make less carbon dioxide also save us money.
+Most of them make you healthier, too.
+Here are a few ideas:

 Get Your Car Recession Ready

 The car is one of the biggest expenses people have, and one where the changes you make can have a big impact on the amount you spend and the greenhouse gases you generate.

 Of course, the best thing you can do is ditch your car completely, and we have a couple of alternatives for that.
 The biggest and most cost-effective thing you can do is Throw away the keys and live car-free.
 According to a 2004 American Automobile Association study, the average American spends $8,410 per year to own a vehicle.
 That's equal to $700 per month, and a lot of potential savings when you throw away your keys.